redbadger/crux/docs/src/rfcs/operation-kind-traits.md

 keeps `Op: Operation` and keeps reading `Op::Output`.
 Type generation, the one site that reads `Op::KIND`, reads `<Op::Kind as operation::Kind>::VALUE` instead; the bridge takes a request's kind from its handle and does not change.
+A hidden trait is still a trait: `use crux_core::capability::Operation` in a middleware or a router of your own keeps compiling, and so does every `<Op as Operation>::Output` written against it.
+What the hiding changes is the documentation and the expectation, not the path.

 Code generic over one kind is bounded on that kind's trait, as the parent RFC's `Command` constructors already are, and reads the payload under the kind's own word:

 ```rust
 pub fn request_from_shell<Op>(operation: Op) -> RequestBuilder<Effect, Event, impl Future<Output = Op::Response>>